karlaxnieves/support-git-delete-yespo/docs/Email/email-setting-up/how-add-or-change-sender-name.md

 To substitute the sender from the event parameters, specify the velocity structure in the corresponding field.
 For example, `$!data.get(‘yoursender_address’)`, where `yoursender_address` – variable from the event.

-To substitute the sender from the contact card, click on the person icon  and select the appropriate contact field.
+To substitute the sender from the contact card, click on the **person icon**  and select the appropriate contact field.
 The variable will be automatically added to the field.

 <Image align="center" width="80% " src="https://files.readme.io/9a76dc6945f84e6fb2e5624e6fe38930b77f1930c80db49aac3f04171da6920c-image9.webp" />

-3\.
-Click the Save button.
+3. Click the **Save** button.

 ## Adding a Sender Via Account Settings

-Go to your account → *Settings* → *Senders*  → *New sender*.
+Go to your account → **Settings** → **Senders**  → **New sender**.

 <Image align="center" width="80% " src="https://files.readme.io/ae22b4c4f15a3d439b82a223c858c87056fc4431f1bcf80aa031db6f36feb464-image10.webp" />

-2\.
-Enter a new sender name and email address.
+2. Enter a new sender name and email address.

 <Image align="center" width="80% " src="https://files.readme.io/1ee5b220c1b7c7a8b6b76b0f0383189d8a5cbc880fcb07dfbfdfd8fbb49e63f9-image11.webp" />

-After clicking *Add*, the system will send a confirmation email to the specified email.
+After clicking **Add**, the system will send a confirmation email to the specified email.

 3. Confirm the sender name in the email from Yespo Support.

-After confirmation, the sender receives the status “Available”.
-The status “Awaiting confirmation” will be displayed until you click the link from the email.
-In the “Sender name” tab, you can see a list of all senders with their statuses.
-For sender names awaiting confirmation you can resend request:
+After confirmation, the sender receives the status **Available**.
+The status **Awaiting confirmation** will be displayed until you click the link from the email.
+In the **Sender name** tab, you can see a list of all senders with their statuses.
+For sender names awaiting confirmation, you can resend request:

 <Image align="center" width="80% " src="https://files.readme.io/ecc484ac5544902a132bdbea5699d35778551f781ee1ee6a7623774567932171-image12.webp" />